 Action Level – The concentration of a contaminant, if exceeded, triggers treatment, or other requirements which a water system must follow.

-Treatment Technique – A required process intended to reduce the level of contaminant in drinking water.
+Treatment Technique – A required process intended to reduce the level of the contaminant in drinking water.

 Hardness - Hardness defines the quantity of minerals as calcium and magnesium in a gallon of water.
 These minerals react with soap to form insoluble precipitates and can affect common household chores such as cooking and washing.
 Southampton water is considered "medium" hard, annual average (as calcium carbonate) 108 ppm, or 6 grains per gallon.
 Hardness also affects other qualities such as its corrosiveness, with soft water being more corrosive.